uktrade/data-hub-api/README.md

 ./manage.py migrate_search
 ```

-This will also resync data (using Celery) for any newly-created indexes.
+This will also resync data (using RQ) for any newly-created indexes.

 See [docs/OpenSearch migrations.md](docs/OpenSearch&#32;migrations.md) for more detail about how the command works.

 #### Resync all OpenSearch records

-To resync all records using Celery:
+To resync all records using RQ:

 ```shell
 ./manage.py sync_search
 ```

-To resync all records synchronously (without Celery running):
+To resync all records synchronously (without RQ running):

 ```shell
 ./manage.py sync_search --foreground